Shuffling via sums of Jucys--Murphy Elements: Introduction

 \section{Introduction}

-Shuffling a deck of \(n\) cards via transpositions has been a popular subject in card shuffling \cite{10.1214/20-AAP1632, BD, AC, PFlour, Diaconis1981, JJ, Lacoin, NN, Teyssier2019}.
-In their seminal work, Diaconis and Shahshahani \cite{Diaconis1981} proved that it takes \(\frac{1}{2} n \log n\) steps to shuffle a deck of \(n\) cards by random transpositions.
-Diaconis \cite{PFlour} also proved that shuffling via star transpositions takes \(n \log n\) steps.
-Both works rely on diagonalizing the corresponding transition matrices using representation theory of the symmetric group \cite{Diaconis1981, FOW}.
-In this paper, we develop the lifting eigenvectors technique, which was introduced by Dieker and Saliola \cite{Dieker2018}, to diagonalize and study the mixing properties of different families of card shuffles involving only transposition moves that interpolate between star and random transpositions.
+Shuffling a deck of $n$ cards via transpositions has been widely studied \cite{10.1214/20-AAP1632, BD, AC, PFlour, Diaconis1981, ghosh2019total, JJ, Lacoin, NN, Teyssier2019}.
+In their seminal work, Diaconis and Shahshahani \cite{Diaconis1981} proved that it takes $\frac{1}{2} n \log n$ steps to shuffle a deck of $n$ cards by random transpositions.
+Diaconis \cite{PFlour} also proved that shuffling via the star transpositions takes $n \log n$ steps.
+Both works rely on diagonalizing the corresponding transition matrices using the representation theory of the symmetric group \cite{Diaconis1981, FOW}.
+In this paper, we diagonalize and study the mixing properties of different families of transposition shuffles that interpolate between the star transpositions and the random transpositions shuffle.
+Although our diagonalization is motivated by the general framework of \cite{ ,axelrod2024spectrum,10.1214/20-AAP1632, Dieker2018, OMR}, the special role of the Jucys--Murphy elements in our family of shuffles permits a more elementary and direct proof, relying on the properties established in \cite{Mathas, MURPHY1992492}.